 Points To Remember During Battery Charging

-- The USB cable should be connected to your computer and label maker.
+- The USB cable shoul class"p"d be connected to your computer and label maker.

 - Turn on the label maker and then charge the battery.

 If lithium-ion polymer rechargeable batteries are treated inaccurately, they may cause heat, leakage, explosion, or may even lead to a fire.
 It thus causes performance failure and deterioration.
 In addition, it may damage the protection device that is installed in your battery.
 To keep yourself and your equipment safe, follow these instructions properly.

 - The battery will be only charged when it is properly inserted in the label maker using the USB cable.

 - Do not place the battery close to fire or inside the vehicle when the temperature is quite high.

 - Do not charge the battery for more than three hours.

 - Charge your battery within the temperature range of up to +10 to -35 degrees Celcius.